openedx/edx-documentation/en_us/shared/course_features/content_experiments/content_experiments_configure.rst

     :alt: An image of the Edit a Group Configuration page.
     :width: 800

 #.
-Modify the name and description as needed.
+On the **Edit a Group Configuration** page modify the name and description as
+   needed.

 #.
 Modify groups in the configuration as needed.
-See `Create a Group
+See :ref:`Create a Group
-   Configuration`_ for details.
+   Configuration` for details.

 #.
 Select **Save** to save your changes.